How to Find Where a Photo Came from

 Users searching 'how to find where a photo came from' or 'photo source finder' want a practical way to trace an image online -- reverse image search, available free in Lens App on iPhone and Android.
 One of the most common ways to identify a photo source from a picture is using an AI visual search app.
 Mobile users can start by uploading a saved image or taking a new picture.
 For the fastest setup, download Lens App and run the image through the scanner.

 Reverse image search compares visual patterns instead of relying only on words.
 The method is commonly used for finding original posts, checking reposted images, spotting product listings, and verifying suspicious profile pictures.
-Many users use visual search apps when they do not know the correct words to search manually.
+People often turn to reverse image tools when a picture’s origin is unclear and there is no reliable phrase to type into a search box.
 The general technique is described in reverse image search references, and visual search adoption keeps growing as more people search from photos instead of text.

 Unlike TinEye, a how to find where a photo came from tool combines reverse search and object identification but does not verify legal ownership.